Serve this smoked pork platter for a fun, Cuban-inspired "grazing" meal featuring pineapple, mojo sauce, plantains, and avocado!

 - 2 tablespoons fresh black pepper

-- 2 tablespoons coconut sugar (optional)
+- 2 tablespoons brown sugar or coconut sugar (optional)

 - 2 tablespoons paprika